noahlange/yarn2dew/README.md

 # yarn2dew

-Compile dialogue files written in [Yarn](https://www.yarnspinner.dev/) to static JSON content that can be imported "natively" as events into Stardew Valley via Content Patcher.
+Compile dialogue files written in [Yarn](https://www.yarnspinner.dev/) to static JSON content that can be imported "natively" into Stardew Valley via Content Patcher.

-The SDV event format is not the easiest to work with.
-Yarn is easier to work with for writers _and_ programmers and supports a feature set that would be onerous to implement by hand in SDV.
-And while some parts of that feature set _does_ require the Yarn runtime, not _all_ of it does.
+The [SDV event format](https://stardewvalleywiki.com/Modding:Event_data) is not particularly easy to work with, but Yarn is easy to work with for writers _and_ programmers!
+It's worth noting that this only supports a subset of Yarn's overall feature set; there are serious complications around flow control, managing variables, state, function calls, &c., at runtime.

 ## Features